Los Angeles leaders impose curfew as protests against Trump's immigration crackdown continue

-LOS ANGELES — (AP) — Los Angeles leaders set a downtown curfew Tuesday on the fifth day of protests against President Donald Trump's immigration crackdown as his use of the National Guard escalated and the governor accused him of drawing a “military dragnet” across the nation's second largest city.
+LOS ANGELES — (AP) — Los Angeles leaders imposed a downtown curfew Tuesday on the fifth day of protests against President Donald Trump's immigration crackdown as his use of the National Guard escalated and the governor accused him of drawing a “military dragnet” across the nation's second-largest city.

 Democratic Gov. Gavin Newsom asked a court to put an emergency stop to the military helping federal immigration agents, with some guardsmen now standing in protection around agents as they carried out arrests.
 He said it would only heighten tensions and promote civil unrest.
 The judge chose not to rule immediately, giving the administration several days to continue those activities before a hearing Thursday.

-“We reached a tipping point” after 23 businesses were looted, Bass said.
+“We reached a tipping point” after 23 businesses were looted, Bass said during a news conference.

-The curfew will be in place in a 1 square mile (2.59 square kilometer) section of downtown that includes the area where protests have occurred since Friday.
-The city of Los Angeles encompasses roughly 500 square miles (2,295 square kilometers).
+The curfew covers a 1 square mile (2.5 square kilometer) section of downtown that includes the area where protests have occurred since Friday.
+The city of Los Angeles encompasses roughly 500 square miles (nearly 2,300 square kilometers).

 The curfew doesn’t apply to residents who live in the designated area, people who are homeless, credentialed media or public safety and emergency officials, according to Los Angeles Police Chief Jim McDonnell.